GHCFW/building_blocks_pico/README.md

    Jump over to [Activity 1: Reaction Game](https://github.com/GHCFW/building_blocks_pico/blob/main/ReactionGame.md) for detailed instructions

- ## Activity 2: Blink a LED on Wokwi simulator
+ ## Activity 2: Blink an LED on Wokwi simulator

    **Goal of the exercise**<br>
    * Create a circuit consisting of a LED, a resistor and the Pico board